 - an uncharacteristic loss of interest in school, hobbies and friends

-- money going missing regularly for no apparent reason
+- money or alcohol going missing regularly for no apparent reason

 - unusual equipment found in the house, such as burnt foil or torn cigarette packets

-It’s important to stay calm and open-minded when you talk to your child about drugs.
-Remember to look at the FRANK A-Z of drugs to make sure your knowledge is up-to-date and accurate, and think about how you’ll react if your child says he/she has tried drugs.
+It’s important to stay calm and open-minded when you talk to your child about drugs or alcohol.
+Remember to look at the FRANK A-Z of drugs to make sure your knowledge is up-to-date and accurate, and think about how you’ll react if your child says he/she has tried drugs or alcohol.
 You don’t want to react in a way that shuts down the conversation.

 Once you’re ready to chat, make sure you:

 - Keep the subject broad to begin with, ask open-ended questions about your child’s friends and school.
 An open-ended question is one where the person can’t answer with a ‘yes’ or a ‘no’.
-For example, “What was today like at school?” or “Why do you think people take drugs?”.
+For example, “What was today like at school?” or “Why do you think people take drugs or drink alcohol?”.